 Students are expected to attend school at all times unless excused by their parents or caregivers appointed by their parents.
 The minimum attendance requirement for all students is 90%.
 Please refer to clause 7.8 of the parent handbook.

 All courses/grades are yearlong ‘courses’ and follow an academic year which begins in August and ends in June.
 Our calendar provides details on Semester start dates and scheduled holidays for the respective school year.

 CIS is an international school that offers programmes for students from 2 to approximately 18 years of age.
 "Courses" at CIS are commonly referred to as grades.
 Nursery is offered as half day (3 hour) or full day programme.
 All other grades are offered on a full time basis and students attend school 5 days per week (Monday to Friday).

-The staff:student ratio at CIS is 1:11.5, and all classes are staffed to ensure an optimal learning environment.
+All classes are staffed to ensure an optimal learning environment.
 As in all international school settings, the number of students in a class will fluctuate throughout the academic year - in line with demand and peak periods for admission and withdrawal.

 In the kindergarten years, teachers are supported by two full-time instructional assistants in nursery and one full-time instructional assistant in pre-kindergarten, junior and senior kindergarten, allowing teachers to focus on each child’s emotional and social well-being.

 Our bilingual classes (pre-kindergarten to grade 6) have two teachers per class.
 Students will learn in Chinese one day, and in English the next.
 In addition to the teacher, each class is supported by an instructional assistant.

 Full details regarding tuition (course /grade level) fees and our refund policy can be found on this page.